Mac.Robertson Girls' High School: Subjects

-In Year nine, students take core subjects including Maths, Foreign Language, English, Science, Physical Education and School Singing.
+In Year 9, students take core subjects including Mathematics, Foreign Language, English, Science, Physical Education and School Singing.
 Students with Geography and History alternating per semester.
 Students are also required to take two electives.

-Year ten students take Mathematics, Foreign Language, and choose an English elective, P.E elective, Humanities elective, Science elective, Arts/Technology elective and/or an uncatergorised elective.
-Many electives are also available as VCE 1/2 subjects.
+Year 10 students take Mathematics, Foreign Language, and choose an English elective, PE elective, Humanities elective, Science elective, Arts/Technology elective and/or an uncatergorised elective.
+Many electives are also available as VCE Units 1&2 subjects.
 Students must also continue education of a foreign language either in school or as an external subject.
 If a student chooses to learn language externally, they must choose an extra elective to study at school.

-Year eleven students may choose to study either VCE or IB.
-VCE students are required to take six year-long VCE/VET subjects, that may consist of maximum two 3/4 subjects.
+Year 11 students study VCE.
+Students are required to take six year-long VCE/VET subjects, that may consist of maximum two VCE Units 3&4 subjects.

-Year twelve students typically study four to six 3/4 subjects.
-Students usually cannot study more than a total of six 3/4 subjects across their VCE journey.
+Year 12 students typically study four to six VCE Units 3&4 subjects.
+Students usually cannot study more than a total of six VCE Units 3&4 subjects across their VCE journey.